DogeTheBeast/College_notes/CHEM 154/Unit 8/Entropy.md

 where, *v* is the stoichiometric coefficient.

-Heavier molecules have higher entropies.
-Therefore, more complex products are
+- Heavier molecules have higher entropies.
+Therefore, more complex products have higher entropies.

+- Molecules in states which

 $${\LARGE Gases > Liquids > Solids}$$